 You’ll be taken under the wing of Chef Shimura Koichiro, who took the reins of Tempura Ono in 2006 and has been frying tempura “from the heart” ever since, delicately balancing passion and precision — a skill you’ll soon learn as your host teaches you how to create perfect tempura.

-Japanese bento cooking class in Tokyo
+Japanese bento cooking classes in Tokyo

 Bento come in all shapes and sizes, making them especially great for personalized Japanese cooking classes, from traditional to cute bento boxes.
 Let’s get cooking!